jitterted/ensembler/Tasks.md

 [ ] Update schema and DB adapter for "Spectators" data from Ensemble [ ] Show Zoom/Calendar link when spectating

-[ ] Don't forget to change URL for GitHub OAuth back to production

 # Optional
 [ ] Add notification when joining as spectator